Frequently Asked Questions

 The British Country Music Festival aims to cater for all access needs to ensure everyone has an enjoyable time at the Festival.

-To better accommodate your needs, Blackpool Winter Gardens has requested that all Accessible Ticketing requests be solicited only through their representatives.
-Please contact a Blackpool Winter Gardens representative for further help with your ticket purchase.*
+Blackpool Winter Gardens has requested that all Accessible Ticketing requests be solicited only through their representatives to accommodate your needs better.
+Please get in touch with a Blackpool Winter Gardens representative for further help with your ticket purchase.*

 Advance ticket purchase may be required.